The Pros and Cons Of Equity Release Products In 2024

 How much interest do you pay on equity release?

 At 1st UK Money, we offer competitive interest rates on equity release products.
-Our rates are tailored to the individual needs of our customers and can range from as low as 3% APR up to 6.7%.
+Our rates are tailored to our customers’ individual needs and can range from as low as 3% APR up to 6.7%.

 We also provide flexible repayment options so that you can choose the best option for your circumstances.
 With our experienced team of advisors always available to help, you can be sure you’re getting the best deal.